Documentation

 • Compute in on_finish.
 It's the natural place for whole-run series and gives you the chronological bars list aligned to the execution window.

 • Drop NaNs early.
-Series with NaN / inf values get those rows dropped silently — it's better to skip them in your code so the visible series stays continuous.
+Series with NaN / inf values get those rows dropped silently — skip them in your code so the visible series stays continuous.

 • Stable ids help styling.
 Reusing the same id across runs lets the chart hold colors and ordering steady.